The Curved Space is The Electrified Flat Space

 \section{Introduction}

-In the literature, Many results using the non-Abelian Dirac-Born-Infeld (DBI) effective action have dealt with brane intersections and polarisation \cite{BI,InterBran1,fun,InterBran2,9911136}.
-Using this action, the study of brane intersections has given a realization of non-commutative geometry in the form of so-called fuzzy funnels \cite{dual,fuzfun,d1d3,d1d3d2,d1d3d5,TW}.
+The present work proves the fact that the flat space becomes curved because of the presence of the electric field.
+We use the non-Abelian Dirac-Born-Infeld (DBI) effective action for this study.
+Many results using this action have dealt with brane intersections and polarization \cite{BI,InterBran1,fun,InterBran2,9911136,supergravComp}.
+The study of brane intersections has given a realization of non-commutative geometry in the form of so-called fuzzy funnels \cite{dual,fuzfun,d1d3,TW,d1d3duality,d1d2d3d5duality,d1d3d5}.
 In the context of time dependence in string theory from the effective D-brane action, we expect that the hyperplanes can fluctuate in shape and position as dynamical objects.

-The present work concerns the branes intersection problem of $(N,N_f)$-strings with D5-branes in flat and curved spaces by treating the relative and overall transverse perturbations.
-And it will be devoted to extend the research begun in \cite{d1d3,d1d3d2,d1d3d5}.
-We include a perturbation in the D5-brane configuration by simply adding higher order symmetric polynomials in the $G^i$ (matrices defined in terms of Euclidean gamma matrices, such that $\frac{1}{2}[G^i , G^j]$ are generators of $SO(5)$ rotations \cite{clt}) to the Matrix configuration as we introduced it in zero and non-zero modes.
-We study the spatial perturbations of the moving D1-branes as the electric field is switched on.
-In fact the electric field turns the $N$ D-strings into a $(N,N_f)$-strings by dissolving the fundamental string degrees of freedom into the world volume.
-The calculations proves that the system obeys Neumann boundary conditions.
-Hence the endpoints lie on the hyperplane are still free to move in.
-Then the string endpoint can be anywhere: it just corresponds to an ordinary Chan-Paton factor.
+We deal with the branes intersection problem of $(N,N_f)$-strings with D5-branes in flat and curved spaces by treating the relative and overall transverse perturbations.
+And it will be devoted to extend the research begun in \cite{d1d3,d1d2d3d5duality,d1d3d5}.
+The duality of intersecting D1-D3 branes in the low energy effective theory in the presence of electric field is found to be broken in \cite{d1d3duality} but the duality of intersecting D1-D5 branes discussed in \cite{d1d2d3d5duality} is unbroken in the same theory with the electric field is switched on which allows us to be more interested by the study of the intersecting D1-D5 branes.